2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **!?Note!?**

-When the role gets created, the name is fixed and cannot be changed after in the edit mode.
+When the role gets created, the name is fixed and cannot be changed after it is in edit mode.

 ### Email

 The Server-wide Email settings look similar to those in the Store-specific email settings.
-However, this setup handles not only triggers for stores or administrator logs.
+However, this setup handles not only triggers for stores or administrator logs, but also triggers for other events.
 This Email setup also makes password recovery available on BTCPay Server at Login.
-It works similarly to the Store-specific settings; administrators can Quickly fill in their Email parameters and enter their email credentials, and the server can now send emails.
+It works similarly to the Store-specific settings; administrators can quickly fill in their Email parameters and enter their email credentials, allowing the server to send emails.

 ![image](assets/en/72.webp)

 ### Policies

-BTCPay Server policy administrators can set some settings on topics like Existing User settings, New Users Settings, Notifications settings, and Maintenance settings.
-These are meant for registering new users as admin or normal users or even hiding BTCPay Server from search engines by adding to your server header.
+BTCPay Server policy administrators can set various settings on topics such as Existing User settings, New User settings, Notification settings, and Maintenance settings.
+These are intended for registering new users as administrators or regular users, or for hiding the BTCPay Server from search engines by adding it to your server header.

 ![image](assets/en/73.webp)

 #### Existing user Settings

 The options available here are separate from custom roles.
-These extra permissions might make a store or store owner vulnerable to attacks.
+These additional permissions may make a store or its owner vulnerable to attacks.
 Policies that may be added to existing users:

 - Allow non-admins to use the internal Lightning node in their stores.
   - This would allow store owners to use the server Administrator’s Lightning node and, therefore, his funds!
 Beware, this is not a solution to giving access to Lightning.
 - Allow non-admins to create hot wallets for their stores.
   - This would allow anyone with an account on your BTCPay Server instance to create Hot-wallets and store their recovery seed on the Administrator’s server.
-This might make the Administrator liable for holding third party their funds!
+This might make the Administrator liable for holding third-party funds!
 - Allow non-admins to import hot wallets for their stores.
   - Similar to the previous topic of creating Hot wallets, this policy allows importing a hot wallet, with the same dangers mentioned in the creating hot wallets section.